Frequently Asked Questions

 • The strongest partners will be those who provide meaningful work experiences including on-site supervision and professional development, job training, and on-site mentoring

-• All partners must provide fringe benefits for all members and may also need to support access to or the provision of certain wrap-around services (examples include childcare, transportation, financial literacy, and job search/college application support) as needed by individual participants
+• All Host Site Partners must provide fringe benefits for all Members and may also need to support access to or the provision of certain wrap-around services (examples include childcare, transportation, financial literacy, translation services, and job search/college application support) as needed by individual participants

 • Provide a Supervisor and Mentor (they can be the same person) to work with the candidates placed at your program